 More information can be found in the Line and Area Charts article.

 Column, Bar and Combo Charts

 Column and bar charts are used to compare different items or identify changes over time.
-Column charts feature a vertical display of data and bar charts allow for horizontal formatting of data.
+Column charts feature a vertical display of data.
+Bar charts use horizontal formatting of data.

-Stacked charts can be either horizontal or vertical and break data down into constituents to identify problems or highlight progress.
+Stacked charts can be either horizontal or vertical.
+Stacked charts break data down into constituents to identify problems or highlight progress.